golangci/golangci-lint-action/README.md

           # Optional: working directory, useful for monorepos
           # working-directory: somedir

           # Optional: golangci-lint command line arguments.
+          #
-Note that the `.golangci.yml` file should be in the root of the repository.
+          # Note: by default the `.golangci.yml` file should be at the root of the repository.
+          # The location of the configuration file can be changed by using `--config=`
-          # args: --config=.golangci.yml --issues-exit-code=0
+          # args: --config=/my/path/.golangci.yml --issues-exit-code=0

           # Optional: show only new issues if it's a pull request.
 The default value is `false`.
           # only-new-issues: true